-- Providing advice and information to frequently asked questions online. - Providing advice to individual parents/carers and schools where they have a query. - Advising schools on how they can support previously looked after children to improve behaviour to help avoid exclusion becoming necessary. - Advising schools on how to best use Pupil Premium to support previously lookedafter children.
+- Providing advice and information to frequently asked questions online. - Providing advice to individual parents/carers and schools where they have a query. - Advising schools on how they can support previously looked after children & children in kinship care to improve behaviour to help avoid exclusion becoming necessary. - Advising schools on how to best use Pupil Premium to support previously lookedafter children (not applicable for children in kinship care).